Nigler10/Student-Management-System/README.md

 # 🧑‍🎓 Student Management System

-This is a full-stack web application to manage student records, subjects, and their corresponding grades (Activities, Quizzes, Exams).
-Built with Django and Django REST Framework for the backend and plain HTML/CSS/JavaScript for the frontend.
+This is a full-stack web application to manage student records, subject enrollments, and their corresponding grades (Activities, Quizzes, Exams).
+Built with Django and Django REST Framework for the backend, and plain HTML/CSS/JavaScript for the frontend.

 ---